mrjadeja/mrjadeja/README.md

 # MrJadeja

 नमस्ते _(Namaste)_, My name is **Pradipsinh Jadeja** and I'm from India 🇮🇳.
-<br /> An experienced Javascript full-stack engineer, with a knack for crafting
+<br /> An experienced Javascript Engineer, with a knack for crafting digital
-digital wonders. <br />
+wonders. <br />

 🌱&nbsp; **Learning:** Passionate about Advanced Web Engineering and Optimal System Design <br /> 👨🏻‍💻&nbsp; **Building:** A one-person